Non-Degree / Dates: 20 – 31 July 2026

 The course consists of a series of short theory lessons that provide the required background on knowledge of behavior change and the specific methods that can be applied by means of technological solutions.

 In accompaniment to these lessons, several interaction design workshops will be conducted where the students will apply the new knowledge to the health problem domain.
-In the workshops, students will work in groups by using various UX tools, design-thinking methods, and a user-centered design approach.
+In the workshops, students will work in groups by using various interaction design methods, tools, and a user-centered design approach.

 The course will be finished with a session where all design teams will show the prototypes of their digital services.